mr-tony-stark/anirudh_jak/README.md

 - ⚛️ I ❤️ Full Stack Development
 - ⚛️ I ❤️ ML
 - 👷🏽‍♂️Looking for Opportunities
 - ⚡ Fun fact: ...
-I love to solve problems. **I can do leetcode problems all day**
+I love to solve problems. **I can do leetcode problems all day.**

 ### I'm Currently